-After recently joining the grassroots civil rights Electronic Frontiers Australia as a member, I recently became part of their Policy Team.
+After recently joining the grassroots civil rights Electronic Frontiers Australia as a member, I initiated two Policy Team Working Groups:

 I was impressed by the #Censusfail submission to this (Inquiry) Committee.
 It very clearly showed some good analysis that would have helped the ABS to run a better Census if it had done such research before developing the Census proposal.
 It also saved me from explaining the current thrust in government with the Government Data Linkage Project, and its likely links to the Census.
 Bill McLennan (Former Head of the ABS, Former Chairman United Nations Statistical Commission) in his Submission to the 2016 Inquiry.

 I’ve worked with Rosie Williams on budget data transparency since November 2013.
 Rosie has developed her project into the best government data transparency initiative I know... continually updated and improved to make underlying data intelligible and to focus on key aspects for analysis.
 My interest has particularly been on the transparency of federal budget data.

 Govspend is the best ongoing facility for reviewing and analysing spending data, especially by programme.
 Rosie’s efforts have added significantly to the transparency of federal budget data.
 She has also become an important member of the non-government community who are trying to enable better and more informed use government data.

 We could hear from digital rights organisations like the Privacy Foundation, Digital Rights Watchand Electronic Frontiers Australia and from specialist researchers like Rosie Williams and Asher Wolf, who have led the debate online.